 The following summary addresses the key regulatory and legislative developments affecting the cable industry.
 Cable system operations are extensively regulated by the FCC, some state governments and most local governments.
 A failure to comply with these regulations could subject us to substantial penalties.
 Our business can be dramatically impacted by changes to the existing regulatory framework, whether triggered by legislative, administrative, or judicial rulings.
 Congress and the FCC have expressed a particular interest in increasing competition in the communications field generally and in the cable television field specifically.
 The 1996 Telecom Act altered the regulatory structure governing the nation's communications providers.
 It removed barriers to competition in both the cable television market and the local telephone market.
-We could be materially disadvantaged in the future if we are subject to regulations that do not equally impact our key competitors.
+At the same time, the FCC has pursued spectrum licensing options designed to increase competition to the cable industry by wireless multichannel video programming distributors.
+We could be materially disadvantaged in the future if we are subject to new regulations that do not equally impact our key competitors.
 Congress and the FCC have frequently revisited the subject of communications regulation, and they are likely to do so in the future.
 In addition, franchise agreements with local governments must be periodically renewed, and new operating terms may be imposed.
 Future legislative, regulatory, or judicial changes could adversely affect our operations.
 We can provide no assurance that the already extensive regulation of our business will not be expanded in the future.